tangrs/RetroTVEffect4nspire/README.md

 Code is a one-shot piece and isn't very elegant right now.

+It is also untested so use at your own risk.
+This program may crash your OS randomly, mess up random things or kill your cat.

+## How to use ##

+Run the hook installer.
+Turn off calc.
+Done.

+To remove, simply reset the NSpire.

 ## Limitations ##

 The hooking address I found seems to only work when the USB cable is plugged in.
 When I have time, I'll look for an address that will work for both when USB is plugged in and on battery.